Rottweilers are a recognized breed for their attributes of being very muscular and beautiful dogs with distinct markings.

 Rottweilers, as a whole, are very energetic and active breeds of dogs, and they are very loving and loyal to their families when they are properly trained and socialized from a young age.

 This breed of dog can be a bit stubborn when training them, and they can be very silly at times, but they make lovely four-legged family members.

 Checklist Before Breeding Your Rottweiler

 Progressive Retinal Atrophy (PRA) can be present in a Rottie.
-This is a condition that can lead to night blindness when the dog is between 2 and 5 years old and it progresses until the dog will be totally blind within about a year of the night blindness.
+This condition can lead to night blindness when the dog is between 2 and 5 years old, progressing until the dog is blind within about a year of night blindness.

 Because Rotties are fairly large dogs, they may have either elbow dysplasia or hip dysplasia that affects the front or rear joints as a genetic disorder.

 If you see signs of limping or bunny hopping when it first occurs in a dog, it is possible to have it corrected through physical therapy or surgery.

 Rottweilers can have a type of cancer, such as bone cancer, which can eventually become fatal, and heart disease of aortic stenosis, which overworks the heart and leads to death.